ioBroker/ioBroker.docs/admin/en/controller-upgrade.md

 ## General information for all platforms

+### js-controller 2.x
-**For an update from js-controller 1.x to 2.x please always read the information at https://forum.iobroker.net/topic/26759/js-controller-2-jetzt-f%C3%BCr-alle-im-stable read and note!**
+For an update from js-controller 1.x to 2.x please always read and take care about the information at https://forum.iobroker.net/topic/26759/js-controller-2-jetzt-f%C3%BCr-alle-im-stable.

-Otherwise please update the slaves first with an update of master-slave systems and the master last!
+When updating a master-slave systems, please update the slaves first and the master last!

+### js-controller 3.2
+For an update from js-controller 2.0/2.1/2.2 to 3.2 please always read and take care about the information at https://forum.iobroker.net/topic/42385/js-controller-3-2-jetzt-im-stable. js-controller 3.2 requires at least Node.js Version 10.x.

+With a multi-host system that runs on js-controller 2.2 or 3.1 it is necessary to update the master system first when updating to version 3.2.
+After updating the master must be restarted before the slaves will be updated!

-## Linux/macOS (new installer)
+## Linux/macOS (new installer - "curl shell installation script")
-This is the recommended option !!
+This is the recommended variant for updating the js-controller if ioBroker was installed using the "curl shell installation script".

 Please execute the following commands in an SSH shell (console):
 * `iobroker stop`